abhinavsri360/GDSC-Lead-Map/CONTRIBUTING.md

 ## Adding yourself to the map

-**IMPORTANT: Please do not include any package files such as `package.json` or `package-lock.json` or `yarn-lock.json` in the Pull Request.**
+**IMPORTANT: Please do not modify dependency files such as `package.json` or `package-lock.json` or `yarn-lock.json`.
+Doing `npm i` or `yarn install` is not required for adding yourself**

-Find your latitude, longitude using this: https://www.latlong.net/convert-address-to-lat-long.html
+Find your latitude, longitude using this: <https://www.latlong.net/convert-address-to-lat-long.html>

-Verify the latitude and longitude using this: https://www.latlong.net/Show-Latitude-Longitude.html
+Verify the latitude and longitude using this: <https://www.latlong.net/Show-Latitude-Longitude.html>

 In order to get yourself on the map, add your details in `src/components/json/worldData.js` by duplicating one of the existing entries such as: